-Keeping Children Safe in Education 2022 incorporates the Equality Act 2010 and states schools and colleges characteristics.
+Keeping Children Safe in Education 2022 incorporates the Equality Act 2010 and states schools and colleges

-• Must not unlawfully discriminate against pupils because of their protected these pupils face.
+- Must not unlawfully discriminate against pupils because of their protected characteristics. - Must consider how they are supporting pupils with protected characteristics. - Must take positive action, where proportionate, to deal with the disadvantages these pupils face.
 For example, making reasonable adjustments for disabled children.